 You have better work-life balance.

 Figuring out how much time to devote to your desk and how much time to spend enjoying the other parts of your life is never easy.
 That said, 40-somethings seem to have a more steady handle on work-life balance than younger professionals.
 According to a 2017 YouGov poll, 57 percent of professionals between the ages of 34 and 44 feel happy with how they balance life in and out of the office, an 8-percent increase compared with 25 to 34-year-old workers who felt the same way.

 You need less sleep.

 If you've ever wished you could sleep less and still wake up feeling refreshed, you're in luck.
-According to research led by Derk-Jan Dijk, a professor at the University of Surrey, adults from 40 to 555 need 23.6 fewer minutes in bed than their younger counterparts.
+According to a 2010 study published in the journal Sleep, adults between ages 40 and 55, on average, sleep about 23.6 minutes less than those in their 20s and 30s.

 There's something to be said for finding the love of your life at 18, but waiting may actually provide the key to greater happiness.
 Studies suggest that individuals who marry later than average tend to enjoy greater relationship satisfaction in the long run.

 For example, researchers at the University of Alberta in 2017 surveyed 405 Canadians at the end of high school and again at 43 year old.
 What they found was that that those who married later were able to acquire more education and higher-paying jobs, two indicators for greater long-term marital success.
 "We didn't find that marrying late was negative in terms of future subjective well-being," family ecology researcher Matt Johnson said in a statement.
 "In fact, marrying late was better compared to marrying early."

 Women who have children when they're older tend to live longer.